matrx-software/matrx/docs/source/index.rst

 MATRX documentation
 ======================

 Welcome!
-This is the documentation for Man-Agent Teaming; Rapid eXperimentation Software (MATRXS).
+This is the documentation for Man-Agent Teaming; Rapid eXperimentation Software (MATRX).

-MATRXS a 2D-discrete testbed to facilitate Human Agent Teaming (HAT) research.
-The original use case in MATRXS is an urban search and rescue operation in which pairs of a human and an autonomous system have to locate and rescue victims.
-However, MATRXS is very versatile and can, therefore, also be used in many other cases.
+MATRX a 2D-discrete testbed to facilitate Human Agent Teaming (HAT) research.
+The original use case in MATRX is an urban search and rescue operation in which pairs of a human and an autonomous system have to locate and rescue victims.
+However, MATRX is very versatile and can, therefore, also be used in many other cases.

 Getting started